chessgames.com

 TheaN

-Nickname disclaimer: I've occasionally seen people abbreviate my nickname to Thea, but it's not from 'Thea N', it's from 'The aN', 'An' being an otherwise useless abbreviation to my first name.
-I go by a different nick nowadays, just use TheaN in full or call me Arno :>.
+Nickname disclaimer: I've occasionally seen people abbreviate my nickname to Thea, but it's not from 'Thea N', it's from 'The aN', 'An' being a cheeky abbreviation to my first name.
+I go by a different nick nowadays, just use TheaN in full or call me Arno.

 Where you find me here: I am almost always occupied on the daily puzzle, at least during the weekdays.
 Weekends tend to be above my level, though I occasionally get full weeks done.